REVIEWS OF ORCHESTRAL WORKS (listed alphabetically)

 "Serving as an ideal kickoff was a suitably kinetic version of 'Fanfare Ritmico' by Jennifer Higdon, a hot composer of the moment...
 Surging, clipped passages punctuate, intersect and overlap each other in this five-minute work, which, as its title suggests, is infused with a propulsive rhythmic drive fueled by the piano and an array of drums."

-"Fanfare Ritmico... full of percussive boldness and ingenious rhythmic interplay."
+"Fanfare Ritmico... full of percussive boldness and ingenious rhythmic interplay."—The New York Times

-"['Fanfare Ritmico'] drew the most enthusiastic applause of the afternoon and demonstrated just how unproblematic and how uneventful it has become to have a good, independent selection by a woman nestled in among three male heavyweights (Copland, Antheil, and Sessions)."
+"['Fanfare Ritmico'] drew the most enthusiastic applause of the afternoon and demonstrated just how unproblematic and how uneventful it has become to have a good, independent selection by a woman nestled in among three male heavyweights (Copland, Antheil, and Sessions)."—New Music Connoisseur

 Loco